CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Experiments

-\paragraph{CLRmatchNet.}Our implementation details are entirely identical to the baseline CLRNet \cite{CLRNet}.
+Our implementation details are completely identical to the baseline CLRNet \cite{CLRNet}.
 The adopted approach utilizes pre-trained ResNet \cite{resnet} or DLA \cite{DLA} as backbone architectures.
-The input images were resized to dimensions of 320 × 800.
+The input images were resized to dimensions of 320x800.
 The optimization process incorporates the AdamW \cite{Adam} optimizer and a cosine learning rate decay \cite{Decay}.
-Our training consists of 15 initial epochs identical to the original CLRNet setup.
-Following this, we incorporate the pre-trained MatchNet for an additional 5 epochs to refine the label assignment.
-We adopt a threshold of 0.7 for MatchNet's output score during training, categorizing pairs with scores that surpass this threshold as positive and those that below it as negative.
-It is worth noting that MatchNet is a tiny neural network and had minimal impact on the overall training time.
+For training, we initialize CLRmatchNet weights with the pre-trained CLRNet's weights and incorporate the pre-trained MatchNet's weights for an additional 5 epochs to refine the label assignment.
+We adopted a threshold of 0.7 for MatchNet's output score during training, categorizing pairs with scores that surpass this threshold as positive and those that below it as negative.
+MatchNet is a tiny neural network and had minimal impact on the overall training time.
+For testing, we adapted the initial threshold of CLRNet that filter predictions to be included in the F1 score calculation from 0.40 to 0.43.